game-stop/veejay/veejay-current/veejay-server/doc/veejay-HOWTO.md

 allows you to record the resulting video directly to disk for immediate playback (video sampling).

 Veejay consists out of several packages:

--   veejay-server
--   veejay-client
--   veejay-utils
--   sendVIMS
--   veejay-themes

 <table>
 <tbody>